MITgcm/MITgcm/doc/ocean_state_est/ocean_state_est.rst

 Note that control parameters exist for each individual near surface atmospheric state variable, as well as the net heat and salt (EmPmR) fluxes.
-The user must be mindful of control parameter combinations that make sense according to their specific setup, e.g. with the :ref:`EXF package <ssub_phys_pkg_exf_config>`.
+The user must be mindful of control parameter combinations that make sense according to their specific setup, e.g., with the :ref:`EXF package <ssub_phys_pkg_exf_config>`.

 .. _sec:pkg:smooth: